 Revenue is recorded on the accrual basis of accounting.
-The Charter School derives its revenue primarily from state and local capitation based on student enrollment, contributions and grants.
+The Charter School derives its revenue primarily from state and local capitation from the public school districts based on student enrollment, contributions and grants.

 Revenues are reported as increases in unrestricted net assets unless use of the related assets is limited by explicit donor-imposed restrictions.
 Public school district revenues (state and local capitation) received from the New York City Department of Education Office of Charter Schools are recognized over the period earned.
 Amounts received in advance are reported as deferred revenue.